 Notes

-*Do not use low sodium beef broth.
-You can use boxed broth or condensed broth, canned condensed broth has more flavor.
+• *Do not use low sodium beef broth.
+You can use boxed broth or condensed broth.

-Ground beef gives the best flavor.
-If you substitute another type of ground meat such as ground turkey or pork add some extra beef bouillon for a richer flavor!
+• Ground beef gives the best flavor.
+If you substitute another type of ground meat, such as ground turkey, add a beef bouillon cube for a richer flavor.

 Variations